Ronald Acuña Jr. Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is fourth in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.4 K/9, the fourth-best in the league.

-- The Phillies' 4.66 team ERA ranks 24th across all league pitching staffs.
+- The Phillies have a 4.65 team ERA that ranks 24th among all league pitching staffs.

-- Phillies pitchers combine to give up the eighth-fewest home runs in baseball (51 total, 1.0 per game).
+- The Phillies surrender the ninth-fewest home runs in baseball (53 total, 1.0 per game).

-- The right-hander's last appearance came on Sunday against the Chicago Cubs, when he went 5 1/3 scoreless innings while giving up two hits.
+- The right-hander last pitched on Monday against the Arizona Diamondbacks, when he went six innings, allowing three earned runs while giving up eight hits.

-- The 30-year-old has an ERA of 5.79, with 8.1 strikeouts per nine innings, in 10 games this season.
-Opponents have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.